altruios/namshubettulpa/public/namshubettulpa/chapters/desperate-resort.md

 mn:M
 }{
 ~Martha's vision burned, the pain was in her skin, all around her.
-It was the same pain that happened when Rossin and her switched places, only turned up to 11~ ~She had her eyes closed but everything was white, she couldn't hear anything.
+It was the same pain that happened when Rossin and she switched places, only turned up to 11~ ~She had her eyes closed but everything was white, she couldn't hear anything.
-The pain subsided, and she felt her voice horse~ 'M::Was I screaming?'
+The pain subsided after a short time, and she felt her voice horse~ 'M::Was I screaming?'
+*She opened her eyes*
-~She opened her eyes, the pain was lowering but everything was still white.
+~The pain was lowering but everything was still white.
 Slowly things came into focus.
-She was in Flanagan's foyer, holding the mirror: squeezing it~ ~Rossin stood at her side~
+She was in Flanagan's foyer~
+*She was still holding the mirror: squeezing it, in fact* ~Rossin stood at her side~
 "K::Martha?"
 ~Kent was next to Rossin, behind him was Flanagan~